AlexandreGazagnes/kaggle/competitions/house_prices_advanced_regression_techniques/readme.md

-House prices : advanced regression techniques
+# House prices : advanced regression techniques

-find here all my work regarding the competition "House prices : advanced regression techniques" more information bellow or in specific comments of each file
+Find here my work regarding the competition "House prices : advanced regression techniques".
+More information bellow or in specific comments of each file.

-directories :
+Directories :

-﻿	datasets : 		all datasets used for competition (test.csv, train.csv)
+* datasets : All datasets used for competition (test.csv, train.csv);

-	exercices : 		TP and activities submited and evaluated for courses accreditations

-	kernels : 		general or specific work regarding a specific topic, a ML paradigm, a problem approch. find here very detailed framework tuto/how to for public or private use and more focused approch regarding the competition and way to reach best score
+* kernels : 		General or specific work regarding a specific topic, a ML paradigm, a problem approch.
+Find here very detailed framework (tuto/how) to for public or private use and more focused work regarding the competition and way to reach best score;

-	sandbox : 		preparatory work, misc or partial or unfinished studies, draft code
+* sandbox : 	Preparatory work, miscellaneous or unfinished studies, draft code;

-	scripts : 		various scripts used to predict target values, very few comments, prints and graph, see related kernel for more information
+* scripts : 	Various scripts used to predict target values, very few comments, prints and graph, see related kernel for more information;

-	submissions 		saved submited datasests
+* submissions 	Saved submited datasests;